 - Delayed transport will have a detrimental effect on microbiological investigations.
-Where delay is unavoidable most samples should be should be refrigerated.
-Blood Cultures and Chlamydia/Neisseria gonorrhoeae PCR should be stored at room temperature and urine MC&S samples in boric acid preservative are stable for up to 96 hours at room temperature. - 2.
+Where delay is unavoidable most samples must be refrigerated.
+Blood Cultures and Chlamydia/Neisseria gonorrhoeae PCR should be stored at room temperature and urine MC&S samples in Boric Acid preservative are stable for up to 96 hours at room temperature. - 2.
 Samples for culture should when possible be collected prior to the commencement of antibiotic therapy.